Revisiting weak values through non-normality: A reformulation of the problem with a varying observable

-Furthermore, the point of the maximum modulus of the numerator of the weak value in the amplification regime (when the modulus of the weak value is largest than the maximum absolute value of the eigenvalues of the operator) is totally determined by the two points where the normalized Henrici departure from normality of the matrices $\hat{A}$ and $\hat{A}'$ reach their maximum values.
-Indeed, the maximum modulus of the numerator of the weak value is always attained at the average of the two points where the normalized Henrici departure from normality reaches its maximum for the two matrices (it is also point in which the largest eigenvalue in absolute value reaches its minimum), Fig.~\ref{fig:angle_nilpotent_angle}.
-More details of these results can be found in appendix \ref{appendix:maximum_weak_value_maximum_df}.
+Furthermore, the point (value of $\theta$) of the maximum modulus of the numerator of the weak value in the amplification regime, i.e., when the modulus of the weak value is larger than the maximum absolute value of the eigenvalues of the operator), is completely determined by the two points where the normalized Henrici departure from normality of the matrices $\hat{A}$ and $\hat{A}'$ reach their maximum values.
+Indeed, the maximum modulus of the numerator of the weak value is always attained at the average of the two points where the normalized Henrici departure from normality reaches its maximum for the two matrices (it is also the point in which the largest eigenvalue in absolute value reaches its minimum), as shown in Fig.~\ref{fig:angle_nilpotent_angle}, where one can observe that the dotted blue curve (value of $\theta$ at the maximum modulus of the numerator of the weak value) coincides with the plain orange one (average of values of $\theta$ where the normalized Henrici indexes of the two matrices reach their maxima).
+More details of these results can be found in Appendix~\ref{appendix:maximum_weak_value_maximum_df}.

-As the angle $\theta_i$ increases, the parameter range in which weak value amplification occurs becomes more pronounced.
-From $\theta_i=\frac{\pi}{4}$, the degeneracy point, where both eigenvalues of $\hat{A}$ and $\hat{A}'$ are equal to zero, is located inside the amplification region, Fig.\ref{fig:weak_value_and_henrici}.
-Until this point, the maximum modulus of the weak value is smaller than twice the largest eigenvalue of $\hat{O}$.
-However, as $\theta_i$ increases beyond $\frac{\pi}{4}$, the maximum modulus of the weak value begins to rise much more rapidly.
-The closer the degeneracy points of the eigenvalues of the operators $\hat{A}$ and $\hat{A}'$, the larger the maximum of the modulus of the weak value.
-Actually, the maximum of the modulus of the weak value tends to infinity when the degeneracy points are identical (i.e., located at the same value of $\theta$).
-In summary, the closer the degeneracy points of the eigenvalues of $\hat{A}$ and $\hat{A}'$ are to each other, the larger the maximum modulus of the weak value becomes.
-Ultimately, the maximum modulus of the weak value tends to infinity when the points of zero eigenvalues occur at the same angle $\theta$.
+As the angle $\theta_i$ increases from $0$ to $\pi/4$, the range of the parameter $\theta$ in which weak value amplification occurs becomes more pronounced.
+Starting from $\theta_i=\frac{\pi}{4}$, the degeneracy point, i.e., where both eigenvalues of $\hat{A}$ and $\hat{A}'$ are equal to zero, is located inside the amplification region, as shown in Fig.~\ref{fig:weak_value_and_henrici}.
+Until this point, the maximum modulus of the weak value is smaller than twice the largest eigenvalue of $\hat{O}$, meaning that we are in the weak amplification regime (between red and black lines in the figures of the previous section).
+However, as $\theta_i$ increases beyond $\frac{\pi}{4}$, the maximum modulus of the weak value begins to rise much more steeply.
+In that region, the closer the degeneracy points of the eigenvalues of the operators $\hat{A}$ and $\hat{A}'$ approach to each other, the larger the maximum of the modulus of the weak value.
+Another relevant fact is that the maximum of the modulus of the weak value tends to infinity when the degeneracy points coincide (i.e., located at the same value of $\theta$).